iansawicki/techscreens/metronome/README.md

 ### Task 1
 I used the python `requests` module to call the API and pydantic for data validation.
 I loaded those records into a duckdb table in memory for querying locally.

+Most of the code for repetable code calling the Metronome API and validating the responses is in the `/utils` folder.

 ~I created `unnest_json` function to preprocess the data for pandas.
 You can see the code that calls the API in /utils.
 The rest of the data ETL code is part of the streamlit app in app.py.~